ISUgenomics/Basic_UNIX/exercise_1.md

 -rw-rw-r-- 1 arnstrm GIF 52974 Jun 25 16:31 test.pdf
 -rw-rw-r-- 1 arnstrm GIF 11326 May 19 09:47 validate_features.pl

-The first characters in first filed represents various things, such as d=directory, l=link, r=read, w=write, x=execute, -=blank, u=user, g=group, o=others.
+The first characters in first filed represents various things, such as
+d=directory
+l=link
+r=read
+w=write
+x=execute
+-=blank
+u=user
+g=group
+o=others
 ```
-To set/modify a file's permissions you need to use the chmod command (change mode).
+To set/modify a file's permissions you need to use the `chmod` command ( _ch_ ange _mod_ e).
 Only the owner of a file can alter a file's permissions.

 The syntax: